westes/westes.github.io/grow-your-stories/slides.md

 ### It's as easy as ...

+Seedling
-1. SEEDLING:  new writers and new stories need wild encouragement
+: new writers and new stories need wild encouragement

+SAPLING
-2. SAPLING: what works?
+: what works?
 Where is their room for growth?

+Tree
-3. Does the story do what you want it to do in the ways you want that done?
+: Does the story do what you want it to do in the ways you want that done?

 ---

 ## seedling feedback